 - 2 litres water

-- Rinse the tomatoes very well.
+- Rinse the tomatoes a few times very well in clean fresh water in a colander or strainer.
 Give a ½ inch criss cross slit on the base of the tomatoes (not on the stalk side)

-- Bring water and salt to a rolling boil on high flame.
+- Bring water and salt to a rolling boil on high heat.

-- Later using a colander strain the tomatoes.
+- Later using a colander strain the tomatoes of all the water.

 - Let them cool at room temperature.